 The universal coefficient theorem implies a duality between homology torsion and cohomology torsion, and we have (see \cite[Corollary 3.3]{Hat02} for instance)

 This implies that $|\mbox{Tors}\,H_1(X, \Z)|= |\mbox{Tors}\big{(}C^2(X, \Z)/\mbox{Im} \, d^1\big{)}|$.

 We endow $C^i(X, \Z)$ with the basis dual to the simplicial basis of $C_i(X, \Z)$.
 Let $D$ denote the matrix of $d^1$ with respect to these bases.
 The matrix $D$ has $s_2(X)$ rows, and each row has exactly three non zero elements whose value is either $1$ or $-1$.
-It follows that every row vector of $D$ has euclidian length $\sqrt 3$.
-If we interpret the determinant of a square matrix $V$ of order $k$ as the volume of the parallelotope generated by its row vectors, we see that for any smaller square matrix $V$ of $D$ of order $k$
+It follows that every row vector of $D$ has Euclidean length $\sqrt 3$.
+If we interpret the determinant of a square matrix $V$ of order $k$ as the volume of the parallelotope generated by its row vectors, we see that for any square submatrix $V$ of $D$ of order $k$